 Encouraging users to make personalized searches with ease

 User testing revealed that a significant portion of users utilize filters in their searches.
-Thus, we decided to promote the usage of filters and settled on making the filters "AND" operators, allowing for club results that are more specific to the user's preferences.
+Thus, we decided to promote filters + made the filters "AND" operators, allowing for club results that are more specific to the user's preferences.

 INITIAL CTA/KPI IDEAS